≪ Go to our review of Bouldering Crash Pads

 The basic style hinge of the Impact can bottom out if an object protrudes into the hinge from underneath, so it is not good for padding sharp and jagged, rocky landing zones.
 Taco pads will always do better for padding rugged landings.
 If a hinged pad is used attentively then it is usually workable.
 Other than that, it works great for most landings and especially on flat landings.
 Like all hinged pads, it lays perfectly flat with no bending or curling up of the edges.
 The 4" of layered foam offers more than an adequate amount of cushioning.

 This pad did not win any of our awards.
 Overall we felt the Impact was just a bit too small and also compromised by the basic hinge to be the only pad you own unless you are an entry level boulderer and not on a budget.
-For a 30% lower price the Metolius Session offers more useful features such as the flap closure and "angled-hinge" design and the only features it lacks that the Impact has are the useful center lift handle and rarely used detachable shoulder straps.
-If you like the trusted Black Diamond materials and construction, the compact hinge design and the features, then this could be a good pad for your specific needs.
+For a 30% lower price, the Metolius Session offers more useful features such as the flap closure and "angled-hinge" design and the only features it lacks that the Impact has are the useful center lift handle and rarely used detachable shoulder straps.
+If you like Black Diamond's materials and construction, the compact hinge design and the features, then this could be a good pad for your specific needs.

 — Chris Summit